Time series classification with random convolution kernels: pooling operators and input representations matter: Experiments

 \subsubsection{Number of runs}

 The total number of decompositions of the initial data set depends on both the number of folds $k$ and the number of runs $nr$.
 The first one varies the distribution of the number of examples between the training set and the validation set, while the second one allows the original training set to be shuffled and then re-split differently.
-When $k = 2$, Figure~\ref{fig:NRNFA} shows that the choice of the number of runs is relatively more important to improve the performance of the Features Selection Module.
+When $k = 2$, Figure~\ref{fig:NRNFA} shows that the choice of the number of runs $nr$ is relatively more important than the number of features $f$ in order to improve the performance of the Features Selection Module.